lutzncl/validator/README.md

 ##Approach
 Hibernate validator is used for its implementation of JSR-303.
 For easy dependency management maven has been selected.
+The build follows a basic MVC structure without a view.
+The App class, containing the main method functions as a placeholder for future extensions.

 ##On execution:
 Run as JUnit Test to check the outcome of validations.